ascopes/protobuf-maven-plugin/README.md

 # protobuf-maven-plugin

-**A work-in-progress** to build a modern Maven plugin for generating protobuf Java and Kotlin sources by automatically obtaining and invoking `protoc`.

-**This is not yet ready for consumption in a Maven project.** Please watch this space as development is ongoing!
+A simple and modern Maven plugin to generate Java/Kotlin sources from Protobuf definitions.

 ## Aims